-Examiners may re-issue an airman medical certificate under the provisions of an Authorization, if the applicant provides the following:
+Examiners may re-issue an airman medical certificate if the applicant provides the following:

-- A current status report performed within the past 90 days in accordance with the CHD Protocol; and
+- Status report - Performed within the past 90 days in accordance with the CHD Protocol; and

-- A current maximal GXT - See GXT Protocol.
+- Current maximal stress test GXT - See GXT Protocol.

-- The applicant complains of chest pain at any time (exclude chest pain with a firm diagnosis of non-cardiac causes of chest pain);
+- Chest pain - Complains of chest pain at any time (exclude chest pain with a firm diagnosis of non-cardiac causes of chest pain);